MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/New-AntiPhishPolicy.md

 ### -ImpersonationProtectionState
 The ImpersonationProtectionState parameter specifies the configuration of impersonation protection.
 Valid values are:

-- Automatic
+- Automatic: This is the default value in the default policy named Office365 AntiPhish Policy.

-- Manual (This is the default value)
+- Manual: This is the default value in custom policies that you create.

 - Off